 Known for his roles in Yes Minister, Yes Prime Minister, The Madness of King George, Gandhi, The Fragile Heart, Amistad, The Object of My Affection, King Lear, Madeleine, Demolition Man and Richard III, to name but a few, his advice, support, generosity and kindness formed the foundation for our work, ethics and aspirations.
 He was an invaluable ally and we are grateful and humbled to have had his stamp of approval.

-A shining example to all as an actor and a man, he will be sadly missed, but his memory will live on in our work and our thoughts, and in the many roles he played so beautifully.
+A shining example to all as an actor and a man, he is truly missed, but his memory lives on in our work and our thoughts, and in the many roles he played so beautifully.

 His name continues to be listed as our Honorary Patron, to honour his support and guidance of our work in the early stages of the company and out of respect for his great capacity to care for, encourage and support those just starting out in the industry, of which Sally was but one of many.